antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ### Code generation

+Here we define a command that filters the Titanic dataset and then makes cross-tabulates:

 ```perl6
 my $command1 = "use dfTitanic;
 filter with passengerSex is 'male' and passengerSurvival equals 'died' or passengerSurvival is 'survived' ;